NLP-Challenges/Study-Bot/docs/DOCUMENTATION.md

 After the individual components were developed, we assembled the chatbot using the Hugging Face Gradio framework.
 It allowed us to create a simple, user-friendly interface for the chatbot, which can be accessed via web browser.
 It has a Chat Tab, a Retrieval Tab and a Classification Tab.
 This way, each component can be tested individually, which is immensely helpful for debugging and improving the chatbot.

+The Chat Tab is the main interface for the user.
+It first uses the classifier to determine the type of the user input.
+If the input is a question, it is passed to the [Question Answering](#step-2-question-answering) module, which retrieves relevant contex and generates the answer.
+If the input is a concern, the [Concern Path](#step-3-concern-path) is triggered, which generates an appropriate messasge to continue the conversation.
+If the input is harm, the chatbot responds with a predefined message that denies the user's request.

 The implementation can be found in [dashboard.py](../src/dashboard.py).

 For setup instructions, see [README.md](../README.md).

+## Future Work

+- When we would move towards deploying "Data" in a production environment, our focus would be on continual retraining and improvement of the classifier.
+This will be achieved by leveraging new human feedback to refine the model's accuracy and adaptability to real-world interactions.
+- Our next steps involve continuous improvement of the question-answering module based on real-world interactions and user feedback.
+- Another important improvement would be building a history into the Question Answering module, so that the chatbot can remember previous questions and answers and use them to generate more context-informed answers.

 ## Conclusion